Pictured above: William R. Brown, 1931-2014. Photo May, 2010, by Jeff J. Brown.

 It was on Thursday morning, I woke up to an email message from my dad’s wife Dovie, that he had died the day before.
 I was really trapped at work, with having to redo all the progress reports by hand on Thursday, after a software crash.
 On Friday, all the students were in a big winter show to end the semester, and in which I was playing a role.
 I did not want my personal woes to distract from all the efforts the kids were putting into Friday’s performance, nor cause a drama about progress reports not going out.
 As Noel Coward said, “The show must go on”, and it did, without a hitch.

 Then there was drama at home as well.
 Wednesday, we finally decided to buy Florence a ticket to go back to France, to be there for the signing of her father’s (Raymond) estate settlement.
 It has been a year and a half of senseless acrimony and bitterness between the five brothers and sisters, along with the two half-sisters on Raymond’s wife’s side.
 Given the situation, she wanted to make sure her father’s personal papers and effects were properly removed from his apartment.
 I was afraid if I told Florence, she would try to cancel her trip for me to go the US (we only had enough money for one ticket and Chara only gets five days off for Chinese New Year, so one of us needs to be here) and to be honest, Florence’s needs trumped mine.
-My dad, being a principled and proud atheist, wanted no service and Dovie is taking his ashes, tentatively to Lake Eufaula in Eastern Oklahoma, where they had a home for years.
+My dad, being a principled and proud atheist (although over the years, Dovie his wife said he talked about rejoining the Catholic Church), wanted no service and Dovie is taking his ashes, tentatively to Lake Eufaula in Eastern Oklahoma, where they had a home for years.
 For me to go back to Oklahoma, especially since we will be there for Maia’s wedding in July, seemed pointless.
 So, I sent Maia a Whatsapp SMS to ask her to not put anything on Facebook, until her mom took off on Sunday, which she honored.
 In the end, I think I made the right decision.
 Still, I was very distracted at work and at home this weekend, and it was a strange experience keeping it all bottled up, internalizing it like a good Chinese, practicing chiku (吃苦), which means eating bitter.
 I kept noticing I was mumbling, talking to myself and hyperventilating.
 It was surreal.

 There are advantages to being an atheist, which Chara is too.
 We are remarkably calm and accepting of Dad dying, and are talking about it each day.
 After all, death is part of the process of life.
 I will have many years to reflect on his life and the powerful role he played in my random chance time here on Earth.